hord-brayden/Native-JS-Team/README.md

 # Native-JS-Team
-Repo for team project consisting of coalescing functions and passes
+Repo for team project consisting of coalescing functions and function invokes